jm-wltr/deep-learning-wall-tomography/docs/autoencoder.md

 ## 2. Directory Structure

-The file `autoencoder_base` implements the base class for autoencoders (including training, logging, evaluating, saving and loading).
-The exact layer implementation is defined in `architectures/flexible_autoencoder`, and it has parameters that let you decide the number of latent dimensions, whether to use batchnorm and dropout.
-The script to run it is `scripts/train_flexible`, which can be run as in the example (all parameters have reasonable defaults, see file):
+The file `dataset_autoencoder.py` implements a PyTorch dataset class that with which we wrap the data for the training process to be able to access it.
+The file `autoencoder_base.py` implements the base class for autoencoders (including training, logging, evaluating, saving and loading).
+The exact layer implementation is defined in `architectures/flexible_autoencoder`, and it has parameters that let you decide the number of latent dimensions, whether to use batchnorm and dropout...
+The script to run it is `scripts/train_flexible`, which can be run in the console as in the example (all parameters have reasonable defaults, see file):
 ```Usage:
     python -m models.autoencoder.scripts.train_flexible \
         --data-dir data/waveforms \